1. Waking up

 How does consciousness comes about, and how are we able to sustain a train of thought, manipulate several ideas at the same time, and sometimes come up with a new idea?
 How does imagination, creativity and humour come about?
 How much of our experience happens automatically, without our conscious attention?
 How come we so easily learn to take things for granted, and how does this distort and bias our thinking?
 How do our minds form intentions?

 6. Developing Minds

-In making sense of the world we draw upon assumptions that were learned at an earlier stage in our lives.
-How do minds and brains develop over the lifespan?
-What do babies already know when they are born?
+In making sense of the world, we draw upon assumptions that were learned at an earlier stage in our lives.
+So how do our minds and brains develop over the lifespan?
+How much do babies already know when they are born?
 How does language develop?
 Why do we humans have such long childhoods?
 How do we learn to regulate our emotions and drives?
 What do we learn about relationships during childhood and why is this so important to how we think?
 What is mentalisation and why is it important?

 7. Living Change